 Curious to know where anything in these pictures is from?
 Shop our home via LTK

 Wallpaper has come a long way since I last chose some for my bedroom feature wall circa 1996.
 I’ve come across some great companies on Instagram who make mural-style wallpaper, like these stunning watercolour effects by Murals Wallpaper.

-The lamp I get asked about most is the Fishing Rod Floor Lamp by John Lewis that we have in our living room.
+The lamp I get asked about most is the Nyna Floor Lamp with articulated arm from La Redoute that we have in our living room.
 It really has made this corner of our lounge somewhere you want to linger.

 I think one of the most overwhelming decisions we had to make when we moved into our new build was how to dress all the bare windows.
 I’ve always been a huge fan of plantation shutters but I wasn’t sure how they would work in a more modern home until I saw House of Harvee’s gorgeous combo of shutters and floor-length drapes in her bedroom.

 We have a number of full-length windows and bi-fold doors in our new build property that we have slowly dressed with a combination of shutters, curtains or both.

 An absolute game-changer for me was discovering Two Pages who offer custom, pleated linen curtains in a wide range of colours at super affordable rates.
 Compared to everywhere else I priced up anyway!
 We currently have the Liz pleated linen curtains in Beige White in both our living room and bedroom.
 These curtains are super easy to hang and look fantastic straight out the packet.
 I love that you don’t need to hem, steam or iron them.
 They really are fantastic value for money.